da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

 These artefacts comprise the interface to the ContentBroker with which administrators must learn to deal with in order to configure and run a proper node of a DNSCore based system.
 The document is structed that each configuration file is described extensively in its own passage.

+Note that for the purporse of the discussion of this document, we call the ContentBroker installation directory ${CB_HOME}

 ## config.properties

 The file config.properties is a necessary part of every DNSCore installation.
 It has always to be stored